4h Logo

 Thus, the head, hands, and heart were involved in learning.
 The idea of the fourth petal came later and spread thanks to Oscar Herman Benson, who was given a 4-leaf clover in class.
 So he decided to use it in the emblem.

 All the petals on the logo are equal.
 They are of the same size and occupy the same space.
 Thus, a balanced composition is formed.
-In the same way, in the lives of young people, there should not be a skew to either side; only then a harmonious personality will be formed.
-The image also demonstrates equality between boys and girls, people of different colors and nationalities.
+In the same way, in the lives of young people, there should not be a skew to either side; only then will a harmonious personality be formed.
+The image also demonstrates equality between boys and girls, people of different colors, and nationalities.
 This organization was one of the first to focus on both genders.

 In the emblem, each petal is marked with the initial letter of the word it symbolizes.
 This is how the name 4h came about.